software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.
 >
-> The implementation could look something like this:
+> The Scrum Team's UI Designer's vision is that the implementation could look something like this:
 >
 > ![](/assets/sprint-2-user-story-1-1.png)
 >